TheTechnobear/BelaPatches/rnbo/README.md

 # How to use

-there are main steps
+there are two teps

-1) Initial Setup
+## Initial Setup
 intially generate an RNBO C++ export, it can be completely empty rnbo, we just want the rnbo template code... we are not interested in the rnbo_source.cpp